sergiy79/codecombat/Developer-environment.md

 1. Make sure the database is running on your computer (./bin/coco-mongodb).
 2. If the backup file is compressed, uncompress it (for instance, if it is a .tar.gz file, run `tar xzvf [filename]`)
 3. Step 2 should generate a `dump` folder.
-To import this run `mongorestore [path to dump]` if mongorestore is in your path.
-If it's not and you used the script, run `[path to CodeCombat folder]/bin/mongo/mongorestore [path to dump]`
+To import this run `mongorestore --drop [path to dump]` if mongorestore is in your path.
+If it's not and you used the script, run `[path to CodeCombat folder]/bin/mongo/mongorestore --drop [path to dump]`

+When downloading a new dump to keep the database up-to-date, use `mongorestore --drop [path to dump]` to clear out all old data (including any local data you have created) and replace with just the new data.

 ### Third Party Services